The-Centre-for-Phenogenomics/IMPC-Cas9-Production/README.md

 * clean data csv
 * clean data xlsx
 * clean data repeats csv
-* clean data repleast xlsx
+* clean data repeats xlsx
 * summary of all steps performed

 **N.B.
-Before running, edit the spreadsheet from iMits to fix the headers and remove the 'Status Name' column from the F1 Colonies Tab**
+Before running a new export, edit the spreadsheet to remove the 'Status Name' column from the F1 Colonies Tab** **Additionally, the header columns may need to be manually merged so they're all the same "level"**